How to Protect Yourself, Your Assets, and Your Future in a Divorce.

-You have worked for years to earn your estate; however, divorce can and will put a financial strain on your estate and retirement plans.
+You have worked for years to earn your living; however, divorce can and will put a financial strain on your estate and retirement plans.
 Whether you are facing division of the equity in your home, investment properties, business assets, or retirement and investment accounts, you need the assistance of an experienced family law attorney to protect your interests.

 The Fierce Advocates at Cannon & Associates have the experience and dedication that you need to protect your interests.
 We have been there with clients in the past and will be in the future to protect your assets and the complex process of division of a marital estate.
 We offer personalized service and will be with you every step of the way to address your concerns during this challenging time.
 Call our office to schedule a confidential case evaluation (405) 657-2323.
 We stand ready to fight for you and help you protect your property division interest and your future.